 “Halfway through the rehearsal I forgot that he was a famous guy because he was just so talented and knowledgeable and was helping us with our craft,” Doyal said.

 But the collegiate singers were not the only performers to closely work with Kaplan.
-An ensemble from Seymour High School and another from Bearden High School were chosen to perform onstage from YouTube submissions.
+An ensemble from Seymour High School and another from Bearden High School received selections to perform onstage.
+Kaplan chose each school from YouTube submissions.

-“It’s a huge opportunity for them,” said Andrea Markowitz, a UT alumna and music director for Seymour High School A Cappella.
+“It’s a huge opportunity for them,” Andrea Markowitz, a UT alumna and music director for Seymour High School A Cappella said.
 “For them to get to do it and only be between 15 and 18-years-old is huge.
 And it’s with someone who is passionate about the same thing as them.”

-Seymour High performed a Michael Jackson medley before Kaplan joined them onstage for advice and demonstration.
+Seymour High performed a Michael Jackson medley.
+Kaplan then joined them onstage for advice and demonstration.

 Choral Director at Seymour High Jean Burkhart hopes students will become interested in all genres of music from all periods by way of a cappella.